about

 City Paper "Kate Hooray Osmond paints a colorful ‘Song of Charleston’"

-Shoutout Atlanta "Meet Kate Hooray Osmond"
+Shoutout Atlanta"Meet Kate Hooray Osmond"

 Introspective Magazine "The Hilma af Klint Effect: How the Future Forward Painter Inspires Artists Today"

-VoyageATL "Meet Kate Hooray Osmond" .
+VoyageATL"Meet Kate Hooray Osmond" .

 Art and Cake LA "Living through a Pandemic: Artists Experiment, Inspire and Persevere" 2020

-HYPERALLERGIC "A View From the Easel" .
+HYPERALLERGIC"A View From the Easel" .

-Charleston Magazine "High Flier" .
+Charleston Magazine"High Flier" .

-ArtMag "Birds Eye Views. .
+ArtMag"Birds Eye Views. .

 Residencies

-The Arctic Circle Residency.
-Norway 2022
+The Arctic Circle Residency 2022

 Affiliations